 Creighton was on a roll at the start of the season, scoring 12 points in 11 games.
 Thomas was a solid second-line player who netted 40 goals in 1989-90 and 19 goals in an injury-shortened 1990-91 season.
 Both of these players could have been the difference when the Blackhawks met the Pittsburgh Penguins in the 1992 Stanley Cup Finals.
-The Penguins swept the ‘Hawks in 4 games.
-Three of the losses were by 1-goal margins.
+The Penguins swept the ‘Hawks in four games.
+Three of the losses were by one-goal margins.
 A 6’5″ center like Creighton might have been able to slow down Mario Lemieux – Sutter sure didn’t.
 Thomas’ speed and goal scoring could have been the extra punch the ‘Hawks sorely needed.

 Drafted by Detroit in 1993, the Wings long figured out that he was a dud.
 And the first round draft picks didn’t really help either — partially because the Red Wings were solid contenders and never got high picks and partially because Chicago’ scouting leaves much to be desired.

 Eriksson went on to be a fringe player, as did the two guys they drafted (Adam Munro and Steve McCarthy).
 Chelios went on to play another TEN seasons, help Detroit win two Stanley Cups, captain the U.S. Olympic team to a silver medal and be named a First Team All-Star in 2002.
 His accomplishments in his 40s were better than the combined careers of the guys he was traded for.

 By 1996, Jeremy Roenick had cemented his status as an elite NHL center.
 Unfortunately, the Blackhawks organization did not want to pay him like one.
-Roenick was a restricted free agent and wanted a 5-year contract worth $4 million per year.
-Instead, the ‘Hawks decided to send him to the Phoenix Coyotes for Alexei Zhamnov, Craig Mills and a 1st round pick.
+Roenick was a restricted free agent and wanted a five-year contract worth $4 million per year.
+Instead, the ‘Hawks decided to send him to the Phoenix Coyotes for Alexei Zhamnov, Craig Mills and a first-round pick.
 Zhamnov was projected to be the next Sergei Fedorov, and the Blackhawks were sure they could sign him for far less money than Roenick.

 Phoenix had no problem coming to terms with Roenick.
 Meanwhile, Chicago could not work out a deal with Zhamnov before the season started.
-Eight games into the 1996-97 season, with no Roenick, no player who could replace him and looking to save face, the ‘Hawks relented and signed Zhamnov to a 5-year, $15 million dollar deal.
+Eight games into the 1996-97 season, with no Roenick, no player who could replace him and looking to save face, the ‘Hawks relented and signed Zhamnov to a five-year, $15 million dollar deal.
 The Blackhawks saved $5 million but lost a lot of fans in the process.

 Blackhawks dump top center due to big mouth, finesse play

 Ultimately it was team owner Jim Norris who didn’t like Esposito’s finesse style of play, wanting the big centerman to be more physical.
 Of course, telling off Reay and Ivan didn’t help his case either.
 The day before the expansion draft, Phil Esposito, Ken Hodge and Fred Stanfield were shipped out to Boston for Gilles Marotte, Pit Martin and Jack Norris.

-‘Hawks GM Mike Keenan must have really liked Christian Ruuttu — because the Blackhawks made their worst trade in team history when they sent future goaltending legend Dominik Hasek to the Buffalo Sabres for Stephane Beauregard (and a 4th round pick), then traded Beauregard to the Winnipeg Jets for Ruuttu three days later.
+‘Hawks GM Mike Keenan must have really liked Christian Ruuttu — because the Blackhawks made their worst trade in team history when they sent future goaltending legend Dominik Hasek to the Buffalo Sabres for Stephane Beauregard (and a fourth-round pick), then traded Beauregard to the Winnipeg Jets for Ruuttu three days later.

 Was Keenan oblivious to the fact that Hasek won goaltender of the year honors in Czechoslovakia for five straight seasons?
 Or was named player of the year in his home country three times?
 Or did he somehow forget that Hasek was named to the NHL All-Rookie Team in 1992, despite playing in a scant 20 games?
 Keenan was also the Blackhawks coach, so he should have remembered the last one.

 The ‘Hawks didn’t need to move Hasek.
 A daring GM might have traded the team’s then-top goalie — Ed Belfour — for a premier scorer and bank on Hasek’s future potential.
-But Keenan never made daring trades – just misguided ones, which explains why he was fired soon after this error in judgment.
+But Keenan never made daring trades, just misguided ones, which explains why he was fired soon after this error in judgment.